essykings/python-datetime/README.md

 ### How to get past and future dates with timedelta

-Since timedelta reprsents a duration, to get any future or past date , we will add or subtract timedelta to the current date respectively.
+Since timedelta represents a duration, to get any future or past date, you add or subtract timedelta to the current date, respectively.
 A simple equation to represent this is shown below.

 ```python
 import datetime